 Loading....

-Representative Lauren Boebert (R-CO) has reintroduced a bill—that she has misleadingly retitled the “Pet and Livestock Protection Act” (H.R.
-845)—requiring the federal government to remove the gray wolf from federal protections afforded by the Endangered Species Act (ESA).
+H.R.
+845 would require the federal government to remove the gray wolf from federal protections afforded by the Endangered Species Act (ESA).
 Alarmingly, the bill would also prohibit judicial review of this arbitrary, malicious mandate for currently protected gray wolves across the lower 48 states.

 In spite of wolves still occupying only a small portion of their original range in the lower 48 states, H.R.
 845 would grant states full management control of gray wolves.